Apple iPhone 14 Pro Face ID Repair

 How much does face id repair cost for a Apple iPhone 14 Pro?

-How long does face id repair take?
+How long does face id repair take and how hard is it?

 External Resources